AntarjotSingh/coffeewithandroid/README.md

 # coffeewithandroid

+www.coffeewithandroid.com

-One shot solution for all android needs
+One shot solution for all android needs!